d12frosted/elpa-mirror/gnu/ellama-readme.txt

 1.1 Installation
 ────────────────

-  Just `M-x' `package-install' `ellama' .
+  Just `M-x' `package-install' Enter `ellama' Enter.
 By default it uses [ollama] provider and [zephyr] model.
-If you ok with it, you need to install [ollama] and pull [zephyr].
+If you ok with it, you need to install [ollama] and pull [zephyr] like this:

+  ┌────
+  │ ollama pull zephyr
+  └────

   You can use `ellama' with other model or other llm provider.
 In that case you should customize ellama configuration like this:

   ┌────
+  │ ;; YOU DON'T NEED NONE OF THIS CODE FOR SIMPLE INSTALL │ ;; IT IS AN EXAMPLE OF CUSTOMIZATION.
   │ (use-package ellama
   │   :init
+  │   ;; language you want ellama to translate to
   │   (setopt ellama-language "German")
+  │   ;; could be llm-openai for example
   │   (require 'llm-ollama)
   │   (setopt ellama-provider
   │ 		  (make-llm-ollama
-  │ 		   :chat-model "mistral:7b-instruct-v0.2-q6/K"
+  │ 		   ;; this model should be pulled to use it
+  │ 		   ;; value should be the same as you print in terminal during pull │ 		   :chat-model "mistral:7b-instruct-v0.2-q6_K"
-  │ 		   :embedding-model "mistral:7b-instruct-v0.2-q6/K"))
+  │ 		   :embedding-model "mistral:7b-instruct-v0.2-q6_K"))
   │   ;; Predefined llm providers for interactive switching.
   │   ;; You shouldn't add ollama providers here - it can be selected interactively │   ;; without it.
 It is just example.